Yoram-Izilov/nginx-tf/README.md

 The 'terraform.yml' build and push the docker image to docker hub, and create an AWS envoirment in us-east-1

 ## in case of repo clone to your own
-- make sure to change in the 'terraform.yml' docker username and image name to yours
+- make sure to change in the 'terraform.yml' docker username and image_name to yours
-- in '3 - nginx.tf' nerdfromhell/yo-nginx to your own docker image name
+- in '3 - nginx.tf' change - nerdfromhell/yo-nginx to your own docker image name

 ### Credits - Yoram Izilov